-Available for sale financial assets are analyzed as follows:
+Investments in equity instruments are analyzed as follows:

-Detember 51,
+December 31,

-2018 2017
+2019 2018

 Shares-unlisted:

 Packing Hellas Development S.A.
-101 106
+99 101

-Total Available for Sale Financial Assets in Non-Current Assets 101 106
+Total Investments in equity instruments 99 101

-Available for sale financial assets consist of investments in ordinary and preferred shares and, therefore, have no fixed maturity date or coupon rate.
+Investments in equity instruments are initially designated at fair value through other comprehensive income and consist of investments in ordinary and preferred shares and, therefore, have no fixed maturity date or coupon rate.

-The aforementioned investments have been classified as available for sale and the listed are carried at their fair value with the difference in the fair values reflected in other comprehensive income/(loss) unless a significant or prolonged decline exists in which case it is recycled through the consolidated statement of profit or loss.
+The aforementioned investments are carried at their fair value with the difference in the fair values reflected in other comprehensive income/(loss) (no recycling) unless a significant or prolonged decline exists in which case it is recycled through the consolidated statement of profit or loss.